Vlkolinec © Juloml

 With a name derived from the Slovak word for 'wolf', the town is set in a picturesque alpine landscape and features around 45 of the distinctive wooden houses, numerous carved wooden statues, and a museum exhibiting the instruments that were used during the construction of the town.
 There is also a Baroque chapel with a wooden belfry.
-Vlkolínec is one of Slovakia's premier tourist destinations and not to be missed.
+A truly interesting little town, Vlkolíne certainly shouldn't be missed by history buffs.